Skip to main content

 If you have any questions please contact the CTS Help Desk.
 More information can also be found on the SET website.

-Phishing Scams Circulating January 27, 2025
+Phishing scams and identification tips January 27, 2025

 As the spring semester begins, Campus Technology Services (CTS) wants you to be aware of phishing scams circulating through email and text messages that can impersonate campus employees and offices.
 The scams include “urgent” requests to accept unsolicited job offers, to click on links to websites asking for passwords, fraudulent Paypal and Venmo money requests, and to purchase gift cards.